-Unmet needs identified
+Unmet needs identified.

-Decide what actions are needed to support the child.
+Decide what actions are needed to support the

-Consult with the child young person, family, and relevant agencies: Agree support, refer to NSCP guidance 'Pathway to Provision' version 9.1.
+Consult with the child young person, family, and relevant agencies: Agree support, refer to NSCP 'Pathway to Provision' Guidance.

 Contacts: For any allegations/concerns regarding an adult who works with (in either paid/voluntarily) employment with children contact the LA Designated Officer (LADO) for referrals Tel:- 0115 8041272.
 LADO Strategic Lead Tel: 0115 9773921